minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 [Project Implicit](http://projectimplicit.net/) has developed [MinnoJS](https://minnojs.github.io/) to program web studies.
 The main instrument that we use in Project Implicit is the Implicit Association Test (IAT).
 The IAT is a commonly used indirect measure of social cognition (read more about such measures [here](https://www.tau.ac.il/~baranan/imp.html)).
 If you reached this blog post, you probably know what the IAT is and you want to use it in your own study.
 In this blog post, I will explain how you can run a web study with an IAT and a questionnaire using MinnoJS.
-If you want to run other indirect measures of social cognition using Minno.js, there are links to examples of non-IAT measures at the end of this post.
+If you want to run other indirect measures of social cognition using MinnoJS, there are links to examples of non-IAT measures at the end of this post.

 ### Overview